yssarma/sanskrit-notes/README.md

 **In which Sutrapataha is the main book and the others are supportive.**

+**It is found that Astadhyayee method is the best method of learning sanskrit language systematically and with full clarity.**

 1. DHATU + KRUT / UNADI PRATYAYA = PRATIPADIKAM + SUP (VIBHAKTI) = SUBANTAM (SABDAHA)
 2. DHATU + VIKARANAM + LAKARA = TINGANTAM (KRIYA PADAM)